NeuroTechX/ntx_slack_archive/eegdata.md

  >what's the best way to ask questions about moabb? currently the announcement was in a few channels, would it make sense to create a new one?

+5/3/2017 8:38 PM

+ **alexandre.barachant** :

+ >pat Good idea.
+We will create a channel before the end of the week. sydneyneurotechx and I are still working on the details.